On Huang and Wong's Algorithm for Generalized Binary Split Trees

-By inspection, \sfigtree 4 a has cost 49 for subproblem $(I_{8}, 1)$, while \sfigtree 4 b and \sfigtree 4 c cost 50 but weigh 2 units less.
+Figure~\ref{fig: spuler counter 4} shows three possible subtrees \sfigtree 4 a, \sfigtree 4 b, and \sfigtree 4 c for $(I_8, 1)$.
+By inspection, \sfigtree 4 a has cost 49 for S-subproblem $(I_{8}, 1)$, while \sfigtree 4 b and \sfigtree 4 c cost 50 but weigh 2 units less.
 Suppose, in a larger tree, that \sfigtree 4 a occurs as the left child of a node $N$, as shown in Fig.~\ref{fig: spuler counter 4}.
-(For example, $N$ might be $\compnode < {9}$.)
 Let $T_N$ be the subtree rooted at $N$.
-Suppose that each hole of \sfigtree 4 a is also a hole at $N$.
+Suppose that the interval of the left child of $T_N$ (that is, the root of \sfigtree 4 a) contains all keys $1,2,\ldots,8$.
+(For example, $N$ might be $\compnode{<}{9}$.)
 Then replacing \sfigtree 4 a by \sfigtree 4 b would reduce the overall cost by at least 1 unit.
 This is because the contribution of \sfigtree 4 a to the cost of $T_N$ is not the cost of $\sfigtree 4 a$; rather, it is its cost \emph{plus its weight}, and the cost plus weight of \sfigtree 4 b is 1 unit less.

-Next we construct the full subproblem $(I, h)=(I_{15},2)$ that does not have optimal substructure.
-It has two holes, and extends the above subproblem $(I_{8}, 1)$ to a larger interval $I_{15} = \{1,2,\ldots,15\}$ with the following symmetric weights:
+Next we construct the full S-subproblem $(I, h)=(I_{15},2)$ for Theorem~\ref{thm: no optimal substructure spuler}.
+It has two holes, and extends the above S-subproblem $(I_{8}, 1)$ to a larger interval $I_{15} = \{1,2,\ldots,15\}$ with the following symmetric weights: